 Please note these are samples only and companies are strongly encouraged to complete the SAQ online through EICC-ON.

 One of the most fundamental programs the EICC provides to its members is the Validated Asessment Process (VAP), the leading standard for onsite compliance verfication and effective, shareable assessments.
 Since 2009, EICC members have completed more than 2,500 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the EICC to execute the VAP protocol.
 As the program has grown it has become more complex, with hundreds of auditors from nine firms executing the protocol in more than 20 countries.
-The current EICC VAP, version 4.0, is in effect until March 31, 2015.
-An updated, 5.0, version was ratified in 2014 and goes into effect on April 1, 2015.
+The current EICC VAP, version 5.1 went into effect in January, 2016.

 Audits carried out on EICC member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
 The EICC offers trainings for auditors and corporate audit program managers in VAP audits.
 The trainings are run by internationally-recognized, non-profit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the EICC events calendar for a complete listing of these trainings.

 For additional information about the VAP, including preparatory documents for auditees, please see our VAP page.